 The N-C linkers is required for MCM8/9’s helicase activity

 We next studied whether the N-C linkers are important for the in vivo functions of MCM8 or MCM9.
-We employed a chemoresistance assay because MCM8 and MCM9 had been reported to mediate cellular resistance to the DNA cross-linking reagent cisplatin, which induces DNA interstrand crosslinks that are mostly repaired by HR (171936).
-As shown in the cell-viability assay, we found a notable reduction in cell survival of MCM8- or MCM9-deficient DT40 cells following cisplatin treatment compared to the WT DT40, indicating that the KO cells exhibit significant sensitivity to cisplatin.
+To do so, we employed a chemoresistance assay because MCM8 and MCM9 had been reported to mediate cellular resistance to the DNA cross-linking reagent cisplatin, which induces DNA interstrand crosslinks that are mostly repaired by HR (17,19,36).
+As shown in the cell-viability assay, we found a notable reduction in survival of MCM8- or MCM9- deficient DT40 cells following cisplatin treatment compared to the WT DT40, indicating that the KO cells exhibit significant sensitivity to cisplatin.
 Expression of WT MCM8 or MCM9 cDNAs in their respective KO cells almost completely complemented chemoresistance.
-In contrast, expression of their N-C linker deletion mutants had little complementary effect (Figure 6C, 6D, 6E and 6F).
+In contrast, expression of their N-C linker deletion mutants had minimal complementary effects (Figure 6C, 6D, 6E and 6F).
 These results suggest that the N-C linkers of MCM8/9 are required for its cellular resistance to DNA-damaging reagents.

 Material and methods